alexhuang91/sp12/hw3/README.md

   * Output: None

 ### Testing
 You can test out any ruby code by going into "bearplanner/" folder, and typing "rails console".
 This will provide you with an interactive Rails shell, where you can run any ActiveRecord queries using the tables and models you have defined.
+To learn about what you can do in the rails console check out this link : http://railsonedge.blogspot.com/2008/05/intro-to-rails-console.html .
 Additionally, if you want to directly call any methods you have defined in ~/hw4/bearplanner/app/controllers/bear_planner_controller.rb, you must first type the line: "include Helpers".

 ### More Background?
 Check out https://sites.google.com/a/cs.berkeley.edu/cs186-sp10/assignments/hw4-rails and scroll down to "Background on Ruby on Rails to learn more if you are still confused, or check out the links in our resources.